Strange Cargo (1929 film): Plot

 Suddenly, Mrs. Townsend and Diana bring alarming news—Bruce has disappeared.
-A search leads to the Crow’s Nest, where an unconscious man is hidden away by the mysterious stowaway, identified as the First Stranger (George Beranger).
-Just as Mrs. Townsend, the First Officer (Ned Sparks), and Paul arrive to hold a séance in hopes of contacting the missing man, Bruce tumbles out of a locker, dazed and beaten from behind.
+A search leads to the Crow's Nest, where an unconscious man is hidden away by the mysterious stowaway, identified as the First Stranger.
+Just as Mrs. Townsend, the First Officer, and Paul arrive to hold a séance in hopes of contacting the missing man, Bruce tumbles out of a locker, dazed and beaten from behind.
 The stowaway emerges, revolver in hand, and confesses he had intended to kill Barclay, though he is astonished to learn the man is missing.
 He gives himself up, deepening the mystery.

 Diana, shaken, suspects Bruce of murdering Barclay and breaks off their engagement.
-Her doubts grow until Paul stumbles upon another secret passenger—the Second Stranger, a Hindu yogi (Otto Matieson).
+Her doubts grow until Paul stumbles upon another secret passenger—the Second Stranger, a Hindu yogi.
 Calmly, the Yogi explains that the Church ordered him to slay Barclay.
 However, having been in a trance, he claims no memory of carrying out the deed.
 To prove himself, he proposes a re-enactment: the guests will assume their former positions in the salon while he again enters a trance.

-The lights suddenly fail once more, and in the suffocating darkness the Yogi’s voice rings out: “Of course I killed him, you fools—and hid his body in this suit of armor!”
+The lights suddenly fail once more, and in the suffocating darkness the Yogi's voice rings out: “Of course I killed him, you fools—and hid his body in this suit of armor!”
 Chaos erupts; he slips through a trapdoor and vanishes.
-When the lights return, Barclay’s corpse lies grotesquely displayed on a table.
+When the lights return, Barclay's corpse lies grotesquely displayed on a table.

-The Captain, skeptical of the Yogi’s powers, has been waiting outside all along.
+The Captain, skeptical of the Yogi's powers, has been waiting outside all along.
 He captures the fleeing mystic and brings him back in irons.
-With the true culprit revealed, Diana begs Bruce’s forgiveness for doubting him, and the two lovers reconcile.
+With the true culprit revealed, Diana begs Bruce's forgiveness for doubting him, and the two lovers reconcile.
 Out of terror and bloodshed aboard the Sprite, their path toward happiness begins at last.